 What are my regulatory requirements as an employer?

-Bearing that in mind, there are seven things you absolutely must do when you’re hiring staff for the first time:
+Bearing that in mind, here are seven things you absolutely must do when you’re hiring staff for the first time:

-- You must pay your employee at least the National Minimum Wage.
+- Pay your employee at least the National Minimum Wage.

-- You must check your employees have the legal right to work in the UK.
+- Check your employees have the legal right to work in the UK.

-- You must apply for a DBS check if your company works in a field that requires one (for example, if you’re working with vulnerable people of providing security).
+- Apply for a DBS check if your company works in a field that requires one (for example, if you’re working with vulnerable people of providing security).
 For reference, DBS checks used to be referred to as CRB checks.

-- You must acquire employers’ liability insurance, and that insurance needs to be in place as soon as your employees start work.
+- Acquire employers’ liability insurance, and that insurance needs to be in place as soon as your employees start work.

-- You must give your employee a written statement of employment– or a contract.
+- Give your employee a written statement of employment– or a contract.
 This applies to anyone you’re employing to work for you for more than one calendar month.

-- You need to register as an employer with HMRC.
+- Register as an employer with HMRC.
 You can do this up to four weeks before you’re ready to pay your new staff.

-- You must check to see if you need to automatically enrol your staff into a workplace pension scheme.
+- Check to see if you need to automatically enrol your staff into a workplace pension scheme.

 If you need further assistance getting started on any of these requirements, the UK Government provides step-by-step guidance on its website.